 The Arabian Greyhound, also known as a Sloughi, is renowned for its speed and aptitude for hunting.
 The North African deserts have been the hunting grounds for this breed, which originates there.

 Their hair can be any shade of sand, from light to red, with or without a black overlay.
-The Sloughi has a longer head than body proportion.
-It has a long, elegant face.
-The nose is black, and the eyes are dark.
-The tummy is usually tucked in, and the neck is long and flat.
+The Sloughi has a long head-to-body proportion.
+On its elegant face, the dog’s nose is black, and his eyes are dark.
+His tummy is usually tucked in, and his neck is long and flat.

 These canines are exceptionally affectionate and intelligent.
 Because Sloughis form strong bonds with their families, finding new homes can be challenging.